Man fatally shoots ex-wife, man at Houston soccer field

 The Harris County sheriff’s office said that deputies arriving at the soccer park Sunday morning found a 29-year-old man shot to death and his 38-year-old girlfriend wounded.
 Sgt.
 Ben Beall of the Harris County sheriff’s office said that the woman was taken to a hospital, where she and her unborn child were pronounced dead.

-The sheriff’s office said witnesses told investigators that the woman’s 42-year-old ex-husband had been watching one of their son’s play soccer when he saw his ex-wife and her boyfriend in the parking lot, walked up to them and shot them both multiple times with a revolver.
+The sheriff’s office said witnesses told investigators that the woman’s 42-year-old ex-husband had been watching one of their sons play soccer when he saw his ex-wife and her boyfriend in the parking lot, walked up to them and shot them both multiple times with a revolver.

 Authorities say the ex-husband then walked to his vehicle and drove away.